Dress Code

 • No skin may be seen between the person’s pants and shirt at any time.

-• Shoes (of choice) must be worn; no roller blades, roller shoes (Heelys).
+• Shoes must be worn; no roller blades, roller shoes (Heelys).

 MALES: